RallypointOne/resource-guides/index.md

 # Rallypoint One Resource Guides
 {: .fs-9 }

-Technical publications, research surveys, and resource guides supporting advanced scientific computing for defense and environmental applications.
+Technical publications, articles, and resource guides supporting in simulation and modeling and advanced scientific computing for defense and environmental applications.
 {: .fs-6 .fw-300 }

 ---

 ## About These Publications

 Rallypoint One LLC develops advanced scientific computing solutions for government programs, with expertise in physics-informed machine learning, environmental modeling, and digital twin systems.
-These resource guides represent our technical research and analysis supporting SBIR/STTR programs and NSF ASCEND Engine initiatives.
+These resource guides represent our technical research and analysis supporting SBIR/STTR programs, NSF ASCEND Engine and other research initiatives.

 ## Available Guides